linode/docs/docs/guides/development/javascript/how-to-link-javascript-to-html/index.md

 </html>
 {{< /file >}}

 Doing so is not feasible in all use cases.
-For instance, if you script depends on certain elements not yet being rendered, or if the elements themselves depend on the script creating certain elements or functions, `async` would likely be a problematic choice.
+For instance, if your script depends on certain elements not yet being rendered, or if the elements themselves depend on the script creating certain elements, or functions, `async` would likely be a problematic choice.

 But when such cases are not a concern, `async` can help with your page's load speed and your users' experience.